sammysosa23/liri-bot-node-app/README.md

-<h2>Notes<h2>
+### Notes
+---
-<p>This was my first back end project and even though I am happy with it, I found some aspects of it very difficult.
-Quite frustrating when things would not work when I expected them to function.<p>
+This was my first back end project and even though I am happy with it, I found some aspects of it very difficult.
+Quite frustrating when things would not work when I expected them to function.